Victims of spousal or sexual violence: there are resources for you

 Dissatisfied with the services received?

 Do you feel that IVAC has not granted you the financial assistance you qualify for?
-Lodge a complaint with the Québec Ombudsman.
+Lodge a complaint with the Protecteur du citoyen.
 Our services are confidential and free.

 Does your complaint have to do with legal aid?
-Contact the office concerned or the Commission des services juridiques.
+Contact the office concerned or the Commission des services juridiques (CSJ).
+If you were refused legal aid, you can ask the CSJ’s review committee to have another look at the decision.

 Also see: Victims of spousal or sexual violence: the law protects you